nus-cs2103-AY1920S1/duke/docs/README.md

      [T][✓] join sports club
      to this:
      [T][✓] join arts club

-### Help
-To view a help page with a list of all commands:

-    help

 ### Exit Duke
 To exit Duke and close the programme: